brettz9/webappfind-demos-samples/README.md

             WebAppFind/AsYouWish (or just WebAppFind if directory
             functionality added) and the SendTo batch file).
 Also ensure demos with files and folders together.
+1. webappfind.js
     1. Adapt the webappfind.js utility class to reduce demo code (and allow better forward compatibility with any API changes).
+    1. Document
+1. meta-webappfind.js
+    1. Document